daharper/Funky/README.md

 There's so much noise, it's unnecessarily complex.

-Many methods have been implemented, including the following and more:
+Many methods have been implemented, including the following:

 | Method                           | Description                      |
 | -------------------------------- | -------------------------------- |